daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 Prior to CMU, I worked at KAIST for three years as a research scientist.
 Before then, I received a BS and MS degree in
-Computer Science and Engineering from POSTECH, South Korea.
+Computer Science from POSTECH, South Korea.

 My research interests lie in the intersection of computer systems and networking with a recent focus on in-network computing.
 Recently, I have been